hexagontk/hexagon/readme.md

 A micro services framework that doesn't follow the flock.
 It is written in [Kotlin] and based in [Ratpack], [Jackson], [RabbitMQ], [MongoDB]

-Why another web framework?
-It doesn't follow trends (Spring Boot).

 DISCLAIMER: The project status right now is alpha...
-You should not use it in production (though I'm going to do it anyway).
+You should not use it in production yet

+## Requires Docker installed

 ## Arch